Learn the common signs of mental illness in adults and adolescents.

 You are not alone; your peers are ready to stand with you.

 Being a family member of a health care professional can be exceptionally challenging.
-You worry about their health and safety, as well as how their challenging career impacts your family.
-With the added concern of COVID-19, the worry can feel overwhelming.
-It is important to have resources and support.
+You worry about their health and well-being, as well as how their challenging career impacts your family.

 Having information to use and share with others is important.
 Resources can be useful in different ways for everyone, so we encourage each individual to explore options and build a resource toolkit of your own.